uxlfoundation/oneAPI-spec/source/elements/oneART/source/overview.inc.rst

 The individual components and their APIs are described.
-Other design considerations and related components that are not necessarily part of the advanced ray tracing specification but that are worth mentioning will be discussed in the appendix.
+Other design considerations and related components that are not necessarily part of the oneART specification but that are worth mentioning will be discussed in the appendix.